 As the largest city in Portugal, it makes sense that Lisbon is also the capital and home to almost 3 million people.
 Its location on the western coast of the Iberian Peninsula has made it a historically powerful hub for international trade across the Atlantic Ocean (once they realized it wasn’t the end of the world).
-Lisbon predates even Rome, making it the oldest city in Western Europe.
-It wears its age spectacularly, however, and continues to grow both in size and influence every year.
 Lisbon sports many styles of architecture featuring millennium-old buildings and is sure to inspire with rich historical significance and beautiful cityscapes.
 Lisbon is renowned for its pastel colors, steep and winding hills, trolley cars, and iconic pastries, such as the custard tart (Pasteis de Belem), which you absolutely can't leave without trying!

 Jun.
 6, 2020 – Jun.
 26, 20203 Weeks$4,999Closed